Youngest(12) has been suffering with leg pains for the past few weeks, limping around, unable to take part in PE and has had a lot of time off school.

-An initial blood test showed nothing but, some weeks ater, Son2's legs started to hurt.
-At first, we thought it might be a tactic to avoid school but when the pains got worse, I took him back to the GP.
+An initial blood test showed nothing but, some weeks later, Youngest's legs started to hurt.
+At first, we thought it might be a tactic to avoid school but when the pains got worse, back we went to the GP.

 She checked over the last set of blood tests and realised that the paediatrician had missed some important tests. and so ordered a fresh batch.

-Now, Son2 and blood tests do NOT go together well.
-When he got to the nurse, to be told there was no anaesthetic or any kind, he hopped off the bed and decided she wouldn't be taking any blood from him today, thank you very much.
+Now, Youngest and blood tests do NOT go together well.
+When we got to the nurse, to be told there was no anaesthetic or any kind, Youngest hopped off the bed and decided she wouldn't be taking any blood today, thank you very much.

 Armed with a test-distracting "Where's Wally" the blood was duly taken and within three days, we had the answer.

-He had about half the level of Vitamin D in his blood that he should have.
+Youngest had about half the level of Vitamin D there should have been.
 Severe deficiency can cause irritability, depression, muscle pains and in the very worst cases, rickets.
 Luckily, it hadn't got that bad.

-He's not alone in his deficiency either - parents are encouraged to slap Factor 50 on to their children and keep them out of the sun for fear of melanoma and the increase in fears over child safety and the explosion of computer and console gaming means kids are spending more time indoors.
+Youngest is now on a high dose of Vitamin D supplement for three months—and is not alone in this deficiency either.
+Parents are encouraged to slap Factor 50 on to their children and keep them out of the sun for fear of melanoma, the increase in fears over child safety, and the explosion of computer and console gaming means kids are spending more time indoors.
 And of course, it's been winter, which doesn't help.

 In fact, the BBC recently reported:

-The chief medical officer for England, Dame Sally Davies, is to contact medical staff about concerns young children and some adults are not getting enough vitamin D.The problem with Son2 is that he doesn't like the outdoors much.
-He doesn't like to be near strangers - he doesn't particularly like being with people he knows either.
+The chief medical officer for England, Dame Sally Davies, is to contact medical staff about concerns young children and some adults are not getting enough vitamin D.The problem is Youngest doesn't like the outdoors much.
+Neither are being with or near strangers a favourite thing — or anyone for that matter.

 Government guidelines recommend some groups, including the under-fives, should take a daily supplement.
 However, recent research found that many parents and health professionals were unaware of the advice.